MicrosoftDocs/fabric-docs/docs/data-factory/data-workflows-run-azure-data-factory-pipeline.md

 To get started, you must complete the following prerequisites:

-- Enable Apache Airflow in your Tenant.
+- Enable Data workflows in your Tenant.

   > [!NOTE]
   > Since Data workflows is in preview state, you need to enable it through your tenant admin.
 If you already see Data workflows, your tenant admin may have already enabled it.

-  1. Go to Admin Portal -> Tenant Settings -> Under Microsoft Fabric -> Expand "Users can create and use Apache Airflow projects (preview)" section.
+  1. Go to Admin Portal -> Tenant Settings -> Under Microsoft Fabric -> Expand "Users can create and use Data workflows (preview)" section.

   2. Click Apply.